by Denise Garlick, Vice-Chairman of the Needham Board of Selectmen:

 People of patriotism and goodwill may debate, and should debate, the merits of any given war, police action, or humanitarian mission.
 But there should be no debate about our debt to our fellow Needham soldiers and the hundreds of thousands of our American citizens who have given the ultimate sacrifice of their lives- answering the nation's call to service.

-we pause and express our acknowledgement and our gratitude.
+So today we pause and express our acknowledgement and our gratitude.

 But what truly matters is that we know and understand the meaning of this great sacrifice and that we honor the lives of these Needham servicemen and women – all servicemen and women through our daily actions.